THE WEALTH-BUILDER’S MANIFESTO

 - Jeff Hulett

-Humans evolved as loss-avoiding creatures.
-In a bygone era when a minor loss more often resulted in death, this instinct ensured survival.
-Today, law and modern medicine have all but eliminated existential threats.
+Human biology remains hardwired for loss avoidance.
+Our ancient instincts still prioritize defending against a vanishing risk of death over the certain rewards of compounding and prosperity.
+In a bygone era when a minor loss often resulted in death, this instinct ensured survival.
+Today, law and modern medicine have all but eliminated lethal risks.
 Modern losses usually represent minor setbacks, yet the ancient brain struggles to distinguish a scratch from a cliff.
 This confusion drives individuals to overspend to eliminate small risks today while investing too little for the future.

 Humans are born with biological risk-management wetware in need of a modern upgrade.

-Society conditions many people to prioritize short-term comfort over long-term fortitude.
+Society conditions many people to prioritize short-term certainty over long-term fortitude.
 This conditioning encourages individuals to outsource minor risks to external institutions, effectively capping the ability to accumulate significant wealth.
-To build true wealth, an individual or entrepreneur must stop thinking as a consumer and start thinking as a Sovereign.
+To build true wealth, we must stop thinking as a consumer and start thinking as a Sovereign.
 This Manifesto outlines the three laws of the Repeatable Life.

 LAW I: Respect the Sting, but Fear the Cliff